Farfetch/rules-framework/README.md

 ## Why use rules?

-By using rules, one is able to support a multiplicity of business scenarios through rule configurations, instead of heavy code development efforts.
-Rules enable a fast response to change and a better control of the business logic by the product teams.
+By using rules, we're able to support a multiplicity of business scenarios through rule configurations, instead of heavy code development efforts.
+Rules enable a fast response to change and a better control of the business logic by the product owners.

 ## Basic usage